 Introduction to the New Digital Transformation Terms

 The term digital transformation has been with us for a few years, with digital transformations appearing left and right.
-However, there are special conditions that have now arisen on projects that require further elaboration through terminological discussions.
+However, special conditions have now arisen on projects that require further elaboration through terminological discussions.
 You will learn about these new and groundbreaking digital transformation terminologies in this article.

 What is the Right Terminology for Digital Transformations that Fail?

-What did change is that many marketing departments had to use the “find-replace” command in their word processing systems to bring their documents up to snuff?
+What changed is that many marketing departments had to use the “find-replace” command in their word processing systems to bring their documents up to snuff?

-Within a short period, a revolution occurred in the IT industry, and there were no longer any software implementations.
+A revolution occurred in the IT industry within a short period, and there were no longer any software implementations.

 Why might you ask?